bniladridas/cpp_terminal_app/README.md

 ## Llama Model Implementation

 ### Overview
 The Llama model is a state-of-the-art language model designed for various natural language processing tasks.
-This section provides an in-depth look at how the Llama model is integrated into the C++ terminal application.
+This section provides an in-depth look at how the Llama model is integrated into the C++ application.

 ## Llama Model Details

 The application utilizes the Llama 3.2 model, which is designed for advanced natural language processing tasks.
-This model is capable of generating human-like text based on the prompts provided by the user.
-The Llama model is known for its performance in various NLP applications, including chatbots, content generation, and more.
+This model is capable of generating human-like text based on the prompts provided by [...]

 The Llama 3.2 model is a specific variant of the Llama model family, which is trained on a large corpus of text data.
-This model is fine-tuned for tasks such as conversational dialogue, text summarization, and language translation.
-The Llama 3.2 model has 3.2 billion parameters, which allows it to capture complex patterns and relationships in language.
+This model is fine-tuned for tasks such as conversational dialogue, text summarization, and more.

 ### Architecture
 The Llama model is based on a transformer architecture, which is a type of neural network designed primarily for sequence-to-sequence tasks.
-The model consists of an encoder and a decoder, both of which are composed of multiple layers of self-attention and feed-forward neural networks.
+The model consists of an encoder and a decoder, both of which are used to process and generate text.

 ### Training
 The Llama model is trained on a large corpus of text data, which is used to fine-tune the model's parameters.
-The training process involves optimizing the model's parameters to minimize the difference between the predicted output and the actual output.
+The training process involves optimizing the model's parameters to minimize the difference between the predicted and actual outputs.

 ### Initialization
 The Llama model is initialized through the `LlamaStack` class, which handles the API interactions and manages the model's lifecycle.
-The initialization process includes setting up the necessary parameters, such as whether to use the GPU for processing.
+The initialization process includes setting up the necessary parameters and configurations for the model.

 ```cpp
 LlamaStack llama(true); // Initialize with GPU usage